jdmclark/nullunit/nullunit/Readme.txt

 Requirements:
 -------------
-	NullUnit requires boost::format and a compiler with partial C++11 support (TR1 and nested template closing with >>.)
+	NullUnit requires a compiler with partial C++11 support (TR1 and nested template closing with >>.)

-	Currently, build scripts are only provided for Visual Studio 2010.
+	Build scripts are provided for Visual Studio 2012 and GNU Make.